srpouyet/exactonline-api-ruby-client/README.md

 # Elmas

-Elmas is a gem (yes a real gem, not only a ruby gem).
-But in this case it's an API wrapper for Exact Online.
+Elmas means diamond, but in this case it's an API wrapper for Exact Online.

 ## Installation